 Ever been told “people can’t change”—maybe after a screw-up, a relapse, or a sugar binge that turned into a week-long “snack-cation”?
 Yeah, it stings.
 And honestly?
 It’s garbage advice.

-People can change.
-You can change.
+People can’t change?
+You can change and so can your T1D.
 Hell, you’ve already changed hundreds of times.
 You just didn’t post a transformation photo with a #GrindSet hashtag, so no one clapped for you.

 Let’s get into it.

-Let’s smash this tired cliché: “You are who you are, and people never change.”
+Let’s smash this tired cliché: “You are who you are, and people can’t change.”

 That’s cute.
 But also—complete nonsense.